Consumer medicine information

 Other NSAIDs and corticosteroids.

 The concomitant use of diclofenac with systemic NSAIDs including cyclooxygenase-2 selective inhibitors, should be avoided due to the absence of any evidence demonstrating synergistic benefits and the potential for additive undesirable effects.
-Concomitant administration of diclofenac and other systemic NSAIDs or corticosteroids may increase the frequency of gastrointestinal undesirable effects.
+Concomitant administration of diclofenac and other systemic NSAIDs or corticosteroids may increase the frequency of undesirable gastrointestinal effects.
 Concurrent treatment with aspirin lowers the plasma concentration, peak plasma levels and AUC values of diclofenac.
 The use of both drugs concurrently is not recommended.

 Anticoagulants and anti-platelet agents.